+1 (506) 500-5957 sales@monovm.com

-A Guide on How to Open Command Prompt as Administrator
+How to Open Command Prompt as Administrator

-Posted: 16 Jan, 23 Updated: 31 May, 23 by Susith Nonis 7 Min
+Updated: 08 Dec, 23 by Susith Nonis 10 Min

 List of content you will read in this article:

-If you are a fan of keyboard shortcuts, Command Prompt can be your dream palace.
+If you are a fan of keyboard shortcuts, CMD command can be your dream palace.
 You can use all sorts of shortcuts to see how commands dance in front of you!
 Although you can press the Windows key to search and open Command Prompt, it won’t be a satisfying option if you are a true geek.
+That’s why in the following, we will lay out all possible cool ways you can open Command Prompt in Windows 7/8/10/11.
+If you want to learn how to open Command Prompt using different keys and apps, keep reading till the end!
+Explore our comprehensive list of CMD commands for all users!

 You can open and run Command Prompt in many different ways.
 However, methods may differ based on the Windows version you are currently using.
 In the following, we start with the steps that apply to Windows 11 and 10.
-Then, we’ll move on to windows 8 and 7.
+Then, we’ll move on to Windows 8 and 7.

 Some methods may apply to more than one Windows version.
-So, regardless of your Windows version, try every method as you read on through the article.
+So, regardless of your Windows version, try every method as you read through the article.

-In all Windows versions, after the last step Command prompt will open.
+all Windows versions, after the last step Command prompt will open.
 However, Windows 11 will open within Terminal (a more advanced version of cmd).

 In Windows 10 and 11, Windows PowerShell replaced Command Prompt.
 The only difference is that Windows 11 also has a Terminal, which runs commands and more.